 There’s also some evidence that kratom can boost your metabolism — which means it may increase your basal metabolic rate,

 Think of kratom as one piece of the weight loss puzzle that can help make it easier to eat right and exercise.
 It’s not a cure-all or magic weight loss supplement by any frame of the imagination.

 A good analogy is how vitamins support an already healthy diet.
-If you regularly eat pizza, hamburgers, and ice cream, taking a vitamin every day isn’t going to magically make you healthy.
-Vitamins supplement a healthy lifestyle, but they can’t create it on their own.
+If you regularly eat pizza, hamburgers, and ice cream, taking a vitamin daily isn’t going to make you healthy magically.
+Vitamins supplement a healthy lifestyle, but they can’t create it independently.

 Similarly, kratom can help you lose more weight if you’re already eating right and exercising, but taking kratom alone won’t make you suddenly lose weight.

-There are several potential benefits you can enjoy from taking kratom, all of which can help you reach your weight-loss goals.
+You can enjoy several potential benefits from taking kratom, all of which can help you reach your weight-loss goals.
 The most prominent and positive effects are below.